KLEP

-KLEP (analog channel 17) was an independent non-commercial educational television station in Newark, Arkansas, United States.
+KLEP (channel 17) was an independent non-commercial educational television station in Newark, Arkansas, United States, owned by Newark Public Schools.
 It broadcast local academic and public affairs programming beginning at 6 p.m. on weekdays from its 1985 sign-on until it quit broadcasting in the mid-2000s.
 It never returned; the corresponding broadcast license was eventually canceled on April 19, 2005.